 My efforts for the 2017 coffeeneuring challenge have been split into four small rides during my lunchbreak from work, and three longer rides.

-The first two little rides in were, almost coincidentally, to the south and then the east, so I made a conscious effort to go north for the third with the intention of then heading west for the fourth1.
+The first two little rides in were, almost coincidentally, to the and then the , so I made a conscious effort to go with the intention of then heading west for the fourth1.
 Today in the morning I’d attended a lab walk-through for SensiLab at Monash Univeristy Caulfield campus, so although today’s coffee destination is west of my normal workplace, I was heading east when I got there.

 The usual small takeaway menu, with Vietnamese overtones.
 I picked a Vietnamese pork roll for my lunch, and a cappuccino for my coffeeneuring.
 All very tasty and I can tick off another place that for years I’d thought “must get around to going there some day.”